aang81a/my-it-support-portfolio/PROJECTS/12-powershell-automation-lab/troubleshooting-log.md

 | 22 | `ts-22-no-mcafee-final-report.png` | Confirmed that the output text document no longer included the obsolete security entries. |

 **Result:**
-Instead of making assumptions about the output, the underlying antimalware registration records were investigated directly within the Windows Management Instrumentation (WMI) environment.
-Once the system clutter was resolved, the final report no longer showed the stale McAfee entry.
+The stale antivirus entry was verified instead of assumed.
+After cleanup and repeated checks, the final report no longer showed the old McAfee entry.

 ---